10 Guitar Habits Even Experienced Players Struggle With

 Watch my free Youtube lesson on arpeggios here:

-#6: Skipping Ear Training (Even After Years)
+#6: Skipping Ear Training

-To start, pick an easy riff you already know (or don’t know if you’re feeling froggy) and try to figure it out without looking it up.
-Sing the notes first, then match them on the fretboard.
+To start moving away from relying on tabs, pick an easy riff you already know and try to figure it out without looking it up.
+Sing the notes first, then match those notes to your fretboard.
+You can even practice calling out intervals while you play.

-#5: Avoiding Keys Outside Their Comfort Zone
+#5: Avoiding Keys Outside Your Comfort Zone

 Another approach is to take a riff you already know in E and shift it up or down until it fits a different key (no capos though, that’s cheating lol).
-With repetition you realize it is the same patterns, just moved.

 #4: Neglecting Tone Shaping